 #2 Tulum Mayan Ruins

 In our opinion the best things to do in Tulum is visiting Tulum Mayan ruins, but without proper preparation it will be disappointing.
 Before we went to the Tulum Mayan ruins, we did not have high expectations, but once we arrived we loved it!
 This is because we visited the Tulum Mayan ruins at the end of the day instead of most people in the morning.
 The advantage is that is not busy and the temperature has dropped.
 We were so lucky that we almost walked alone.
 It was really cool to discover this Mayan complex because it is so close to the beach.
 During the trip we had the feeling that we were in a set of Pirates of the Caribbean.
 You can choose to take a guide but we recommend to walk by yourself and read the information on the signs.
 If you want to swim in the small bay below the temples then you have to go earlier.
 Don’t forget your camera to photograph one of the many iguanas.

 #3 Tulum beaches Mexico

 Of course the beaches of Tulum can not be missed in the list best things to do in Tulum.
 The great thing about the beaches of Tulum is that they are still laid-back and that there are almost no big hotels.
 Fortunately there are still places that are quiet!
 When you go to the beach you have the choice between public or private beaches.
 The best public beach is playa Paraiso.
 If you see the white sand beach and the turquoise blue water you will understand why this beach has been chosen as the winner at the travel choice award of TripAdvisor of all beaches in Mexico.
 It is also nice to have a drink on the beach at Batey in the evening.
-They play music here every night and can drink mojitos here.
+They play music every night and you can enjoy some delicious mojitos.